paulbradshaw/cleaning/dates.md

 Using one of these formulae allows you to generate whole columns showing just the year, month, or day on which an event occurred - as numbers, words, or three-character codes.
 Now you can calculate the trends you're looking for.

-W> If you try to enter any date before 1900 Excel doesn't like it at all, and functions like `YEAR` and `DAY` will generate `#VALUE!` errors.
-In these cases it may be better to format the dates as text, and use some of the techniques detailed in subsequent chapters to extract numbers from those.

 ## Using the Format Cells 'Custom' option to do the same thing to existing dates

 If all you want is a series of months or days, you can actually use the **Format Cells** menu to change a date column in the same way.